Push in Guilderland for more School Resource Officers

 GUILDERLAND, N.Y.
-(News10)-There’s a push to add more school resource officers in the Guilderland School District.
-One person who would like to see at least 3 additional officers is Dr. Brian Sheridan.
+(NEWS10) — There’s a push to add more school resource officers in the Guilderland School District.
+One person who would like to see at least three additional officers is Dr. Brian Sheridan.

 The Guilderland pediatrician says he has seen an increase in mental health and drug issues as well as bullying with young people and he feels school resource officers are often the first point of contact when there’s a problem.
 “They can be an asset when you’re dealing with issues that go above just simple bullying,” said Sheridan.